Here's A 20-Second Guide To What Traders Will Be Talking About This Morning

-From David Scutt, Treasury Dealer at Arab Bank, here’s a quick run-through of what the Australian market will be talking about this morning, including the dollar’s wild ride.
+From Greg McKenna of GlobalFX and Lighthouse Securities, here’s a quick run-down of what the market will be talking about this morning.

 Follow Business Insider Australia on Facebook and Twitter